rbowsley/lamplighthelp/source/51-1-1:_Introduction_and_Main_Menu.markdown

-# 51.1.1 Basic Training: Introduction and Main Menu
+# 51.1.1 Introduction and Main Menu

 > This video introduces you to finding your way around Lamplight using the main menu and search functions